Layr-Labs/eigenlayer-docs/docs/restaking-guides/0-restaking-user-guide/stage-2-testnet/testnet-restaker-delegation/undelegate-from-an-operator-and-initiate-withdrawal.md

 # Undelegate from an Operator and Initiate Withdrawal

 Restakers can Undelegate their balance from an Operator at any time.

-Undelegation flows are the same for both Native and LST Restakers.
-Two transactions are queued to Undelegate and Queue the Withdrawal.
+Undelegation flows are the same for both Native and LST Restakers.&#x20;

+{% hint style="warning" %}
+Initiating an Undelegate transaction will also automatically queue a withdrawal (Unstake) of your funds.
 The Undelegate and Queue Withdrawal transactions are combined due to the security architecture of EigenLayer smart contracts.
+{% endhint %}